Visit Neuschwanstein, Germany

 Perched on a craggy hillside overlooking the village of Hohenschwangau, Neuschwanstein Castle offers you a glimpse into King Ludwig II’s whimsical tastes.
 With spiked turrets that mirror the distant mountain peaks, the castle was built specifically by the king in recognition of composer Richard Wagner, whom he greatly admired.

-The interior is filled with homages to the composer, including walls of frescoes depicting scenes from the legends that inspired Wagner’s operas, and a theatre permanently featuring the set of one of his works.
+The interior is filled with homages to the composer, including walls of frescoes depicting scenes from the legends that inspired Wagner’s operas, and a theater permanently featuring the set of one of his works.

 Ludwig II wanted Neuschwanstein to be his fantastical medieval escape, but the romantic, Romanesque castle was built with all the modern amenities available in the late 19th century, like central heating, running water, flushing toilets, telephones and an elevator.